 Courses and Credits

-For information about courses and credits, please visit the Department of History's website at history.osu.edu/courses/wwii-study-tour
+This program requires that students complete a group of WWII-related history and culture courses before travel.
+For information about these pre-requisite courses and credits, please visit the Department of History's website at history.osu.edu/courses/wwii-study-tour

 Lodging is prearranged for shared rooms in modest hotels.